 We had frost a couple of nights, but we also had a few days of real snow!
 It was so lovely to see since I haven’t really seen snow for several years.

+Most of my knitting time this month was spent on my Wilkhaven sweater.
+I got a kit from Black Isle Yarns in 2019, which consisted of the pattern as well as some beautiful shades of Shetland yarn – two natural shades and two naturally dyed shades.
 After knitting a swatch (yes, I’m trying to be a person who makes swatches) I found that my gauge was tighter than the pattern, so I decided to knit a size up.
 This was a mistake for two reasons.
 Firstly, because my gauge was knit flat which for me produces a slightly tighter gauge than I get in the round.
 I was also only off gauge by a tiny bit, so knitting in the round I will have met gauge easily.
 Secondly, the kits for each sizes were different and I got the kit for the smallest size.